section-engineering-education/engineering-education/content/articles/android-excel-apachepoi-crud/index.md

 The requirements of both tutorials are the same, which are:

-1. An understanding of Kotlin
+1. An understanding of Kotlin.
-2. A basic understanding of Excel/Spreadsheets
+2. A basic understanding of Excel/Spreadsheets.
 3. An understanding of Android development environments.

 ### An overview of what we will be doing